Snowshoeing

 Author's recommendation

-This particularly sunny route is recommended in mid-winter as well as in early spring, when many other snowshoe trails are no longer accessible.
+This hike is recommended due to the many hours of sunshine both in midwinter and early spring when other snowshoe trails are no longer passable.

 Technical information